 The village squares (now called urban squares on the revised draft plan of subdivision), secondary school lands, stormwater management facility, and natural heritage system blocks have been maintained with minor reconfigurations and size adjustments.
 The northern extent of the draft plan of subdivision continues to be maintained for natural heritage uses and a secondary school site, with the areas being adjusted accordingly to be consistent with all supporting studies.
-The stormwater management facility block at the southern extent of the draft plan of subdivision has increased in size from 2.10 ha to 2.24 ha and remains in the same general location, as set out in the North Oakville Master Plan.
+The stormwater management facility block at the southern extent of the draft plan of subdivision remains in the same general location, as set out in the North Oakville Master Plan and is appropriately sized to service the proposed development at 2.25 ha.

+The northerly urban square has been relocated from the 2022 Resubmission to address staff's comments and provide better access to residents.
 The Revised Applications continue to provide connector and local roads that connect to existing or proposed roads outside of the Phase 2 Lands, including on the east side of Trafalgar Road.
 The street hierarchy within the revised draft plan of subdivision maintains the originally proposed grid-like street system, including the main Avenue/Transit Corridors (Street 'A', Wheat Boom Drive, and Threshing Mill Blvd) and the reconfigured local streets varying from 17.0 m to 19.0 m servicing the interior townhouse blocks.
+A number of 7.5 m and 11.0 m laneways and walkway blocks have been added to the revised draft plan in order to service the rear access townhouse unit typology and to provide pedestrian access to the re-located urban square (Block 83) and the open space block to the west.

-Figure 3.3 illustrates the land use designations of each block as well as the distribution of density on the Phase 2 Lands.
+Figure 3.4 illustrates the land use designations of each block as well as the distribution of density on the Phase 2 Lands.
 The land uses, densities, and overall development plan presented in the Revised Applications are in accordance with and implement the objectives of the NOESP.

-Malone Given Parsons Ltd. Page 10
+Malone Given Parsons Ltd.